MicrosoftDocs/win32/desktop-src/wiaaut/-wiaaut-filters.md

 ---
 title: Filters object
-description: Contains a collection of the Filters that are applied to an ImageFile when you call the Apply method on the ImageProcess object. ms.assetid: '5aa2ec73-a8de-4703-a0bd-c98688456d21'
+description: Contains a collection of the Filters that are applied to an ImageFile when you call the Apply method on the ImageProcess object. ms.assetid: 5aa2ec73-a8de-4703-a0bd-c98688456d21
+keywords:
+- Filters object WIA Automation
-keywords: ["Filters object WIA Automation", "Filters object WIA Automation , described"]
+- Filters object WIA Automation , described
 topic_type:
 - apiref
 api_name: